 - ACCME guidelines only allow for reimbursement of hotel expenses for the night prior to your presentation and the night of your presentation.

 - Meals cannot be claimed on expense reports and are the participant’s responsibility.

-- Roundtrip transportation for both home and Minneapolis / St. Paul Airport is allowed to a maximum reimbursement of $100.
+- Roundtrip transportation for both home and the Philadelphia Airport is allowed to a maximum reimbursement of $100.
 Receipts are required and must be submitted with expense report.
-Local transportation from the airport is not required as the hotel is connected directly to the terminal.

 7. Any honorarium that may be granted for invited faculty must be prearranged on a case-by-case basis in advance.